48 people are interested

 Victim Intervention Program services are always completely free and confidential, and are offered to individuals ages 12 and older.

 Our services include: crisis intervention and short-term counseling, trauma-focused psychotherapy, Emergency Room examinations performed by sexual assault forensic specialists (SAFE examiners), Emergency Room Advocates who can explain your options and provide emotional support, criminal justice advocacy, and information regarding crime-related financial compensation.

 November 30, 2023

 - Patient Care

 - Orientation or Training

-- 40 hour training in April 2023; being on-call 3 times a month; commitment to program for at least a year
+- 40 hour training in March 2024; being on-call 3 times a month; commitment to program for at least a year; flu and COVID vaccine.